treecreate/webstore/docs/google-analytics.md

 1. how long they spend creating a design
 2. how many designs they create
-3. how go from one page to the other etc etc.
+3. how to go from one page to the other etc etc.

 When you are working on an important action for the page like: sign in, create account etc, please add a google event emitter, so we can track usage.